INTERNATIONAL ASSOCIATION OF FIRE FIGHTERS

 The Avian Flu H5N1 (or Bird Flu) is a strain of Avian influenza, a virus that primarily infects birds.
 On rare occasions, avian influenza can infect another species such as humans.
 When a person is infected with both the Avian and Human influenzas at the same time, there is a risk of genetic exchange between the two influenza viruses and the rise of a deadly viral strain that can easily spread from human to human.

 The Avian Flu H5N1 is NOT the same as the seasonal flu for which you get the annual flu vaccine nor is it a pandemic flu.
-The current fears concerning the new Avian Flu H5N1 are based on it's spreading through birds across Asia and parts of Europe and it’s ability to infect and cause serious harm to humans as demonstrated in 1997 in Hong Kong and 2003 in Southeast Asia.
+The current fears concerning the new Avian Flu H5N1 are based on it's spreading through birds across Asia and parts of Europe and its ability to infect and cause serious harm to humans as demonstrated in 1997 in Hong Kong and 2003 in Southeast Asia.
 Of the 120 persons infected in Southeast Asia, more than 60 have died.
 Also, the deadly Spanish Flu of 1918 is now thought to have originated from an avian flu and the pattern of spread of the current Avian Flu is reminiscent of the Spanish Flu, which came in successive waves.
 The first wave came in the spring and summer of 1918 and caused a widespread disease but few deaths.
 Then a second wave in the following fall and winter spread quickly and killed millions of people around the world.
 Like the Spanish Flu, if the current Avian Flu develops the ability to easily spread from person-to-person, then it will become a serious public health threat (i.e. a pandemic).

 No one can predict when the next pandemic will occur.
 But when it does, according to the WHO, CDC and PHAC, it will have the potential to cause more deaths and illness than any other previous public health threat.